 Your mouth is made up of more than just teeth, so good oral health goes beyond simply brushing and flossing.
+So let’s find out what is inside your mouth.
 In addition to your teeth, your mouth is made up of gums, oral mucosa, the upper and lower jaw, the tongue, salivary glands, the uvula, and the frenulum.
 All of these structures play an important role when it comes to good dental health and are routinely examined when you receive dental care.

 The Oral Mucosa

-When you open your mouth and look in the mirror, everything that isn’t a tooth is covered by a protective lining called the oral mucosa, which is a mucous membrane similar to the mucous membranes that line your nostrils and inner ears.
+When you open your mouth and look inside your mouth in the mirror, everything that isn’t a tooth is covered by a protective lining called the oral mucosa, which is a mucous membrane similar to the mucous membranes that line your nostrils and inner ears.

 The oral mucosa plays an essential role in maintaining your oral health, as well as your overall health, by defending your body from germs and other irritants that enter your mouth.
 A tough substance called keratin, also found in your fingernails and hair, helps make the oral mucosa resistant to injury.